-You should read the following management's discussion and analysis together with the financial statements and related notes included elsewhere in this Annual Report on Form 10-K. This discussion contains forward-looking statements about AerSale's business, operations and industry that involve risks and uncertainties, such as statements regarding AerSale's plans, objectives, expectations and intentions.
+You should read the following management's discussion and analysis together with the financial statements and related notes included elsewhere in this Annual Report.
+This discussion contains forward-looking statements about AerSale's business, operations and industry that involve risks and uncertainties, such as statements regarding AerSale's plans, objectives, expectations and intentions.
 AerSale's future results and financial condition may differ materially from those currently anticipated by AerSale because of the factors described in the sections entitled "Risk Factors" and "Cautionary Note Regarding Forward Looking Statements."
-A discussion of the year ended December 31, 2020 compared to the year ended December 31, 2019 is included in our Annual Report on Form 10-K for the year ending December 31, 2020, filed with the SEC on March 16, 2021 under Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+A discussion of the year ended December 31, 2021 compared to the year ended December 31, 2020 is included in our Annual Report on Form 10-K for the year ending December 31, 2021, filed with the SEC on March 15, 2022 under Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations."